Tinram/CChat/ReadMe.md

 ## Purpose

-Lightweight encrypted chatbox using Javascript, PHP and MySQLi, with an emphasis on speed and mimimalism.
+Lightweight encrypted chatbox using Javascript, PHP and MySQLi, with an emphasis on speed and minimalism.

 ## Password